-4. Purchase a DD-IDE to write a DD and/or FDI Device Package
+4. Purchase a DD-IDE to write a DD and FDI Device Package

 5. Before completion of development, purchase HART Test System and FSK Physical Layer Test Kit to test and debug your developed product

-6. Submit Device and DD and/or FDI Device Package to FieldComm Group for formal Product Registration (Learn more about the importance of registration HERE)
+6. Submit Device and DD and FDI Device Package to FieldComm Group for formal Product Registration (Learn more about the importance of registration HERE)

 7. Sell products

-There are two parts to the development: the hardware/communication and the device description file (EDD).
+There are two parts to the development: the hardware/communication and the device description file (EDD and FDI Device Package).
 Both should be tested and registered with FieldComm Group.

-We supply test systems and tools for development of the device and EDD.
-The HART Test System (KIT-192 or KIT-193) tests the communication of the device, and the HART DD IDE is a development environment to build your EDD file.
-The EDDs are posted to the product catalog for end users to consume on their control systems or handhelds.
+We supply test systems and tools for development of the device and EDD and FDI Packages.
+The HART Test System (KIT-192 or KIT-193) tests the communication of the device, and the FDI-IDE is a development environment to build your EDD file and packages.
+The EDDs and FDI Device Packages are posted to the product registry for end users to consume on their control systems or handhelds.

 Members are provided access to all the current documents, including the HART Protocol specifications, when they join the FieldComm Group.
 Please submit access requests through the ticketing system to be provided access to HART (as well as FOUNDATION Fieldbus) protocol specifications.